bruceravel/DnDthings/docs/distant_moon/world.rst

-Traeki live in humid, marshy locations which are well suited to nurturing their "young", which are new ring segments sprouted off of reproductive rings using genetic material collected from existing rings.
-These young are grown in creches attended by Traeki with empathy rings specialized for this purpose.
+Traeki live in humid, marshy locations which are well suited to nurturing their "young", which are new ring segments sprouted off of reproductive rings using genetic material collected from existing rings (either in an individual stack or from a creche).
+These sprouts are grown in creches attended by Traeki with empathy rings specialized for this purpose.

 The physical variability of Traeki is enormous, with very few having the same configuration of rings.
 Their specialization for different